 2. Ferrara Cathedral and Trento – Trieste square

 The cathedral, dedicated to Saint George — Ferrara’s patron saint — was built between the 12th and 14th centuries.
 Its pinkish marble façade mixes Romanesque solidity with Gothic flair, topped off with a later-added bell tower.
 Stone lions sit by the entrance, keeping a calm, slightly amused watch.
-I couldn’t go inside (closed for restoration), but even from the outside, it’s worth the stop.
+When I visited, the interior was closed for restoration, but even from the square it’s one of the essential things to see in Ferrara.

-I also once stumbled on a sweets market: chocolates, nougat, pastries, honey — a sugar rush in open air.
-I picked up a few treats as souvenirs, pretending they were gifts.
+Another weekend I stumbled on a sweets market: chocolates, nougat, pastries, honey — a sugar rush in open air.
+A few treats came home with me as “souvenirs,” though they didn’t last long.

 If you haven’t had gelato yet, there’s a Grom right on the square — they use seasonal, natural ingredients.
 Or head to La Romana on Via Palestro 33 — a bit roomier, with covered gelato bins (which is always a good sign).